vcl/vcl/doc/tutorial/sass-cli/README.md

 The package.json file defines three scripts.

-- `build` utilizes the preprocessor to build the vcl by transpiling the content of vcl.sss to valid css written in the file vcl.css.
-The `--watch` flag starts the preprocessor in watch mode, so any changes of vcl.sss will trigger a rebuild.
+- `build` utilizes the preprocessor to build the vcl by transpiling the content of vcl.scss to valid css written in the file vcl.css.
+The `--watch` flag starts sass in watch mode, so any changes of vcl.scss will trigger a rebuild.

 - `serve` starts a local webserver with the help of browser-sync.
 Changes to vcl.css or index.html are immediately reflected in the browser